Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/README.md

 ### components
 the "components" folder contains additional components of the gitops operator - argocd specific configuration, such as appliocation sets, argocd projects, etc.

-* application-sets - yamls that generate application set from each manifest folder under the infra-core or the app-workloads folders.
+* application-sets - yamls that generate application set from each manifest folder under the cluster-configs or the admin-apps folders.
 * argocd-projects - argocd project that will be created in the argocd.
 > note: why is this folder a standalone from the "bootstrap" folder? why all the stuff related to the gitops operator are not under one folder? not sure for now.

-### infra-core
+### cluster-configs
-the "infra-core" folder contains the cluster configuration manifests, that will be applied on our clusters.
+the "cluster-configs" folder contains the cluster configuration manifests, that will be applied on our clusters.

 * gitops-controller - contains the kustomization file that points into the overlay with which we bootstraped our gitops operator. thus the argocd manages itself.

-### app-workloads
+### admin-apps
-the "app-workloads" folder contains the application manifests, that will run on our clusters.
+the "admin-apps" folder contains the application manifests, that will run on our clusters.

 # sources